 Where Can I Buy a Black Chicken Breed?

-You can find black chickens anywhere you would purchase other colors of chickens.
+You can find a black chicken anywhere you would purchase other colors of chickens.

 They are usually available on hatchery sites as well as from private sellers.

 Keep in mind that rare or exotic breeds will be more difficult to find, meaning they will also likely be more expensive.

 However, common breeds of black chickens, such as Orpingtons or Australorps, are generally no more expensive than other colors or breeds of chickens.